exercism/DEPRECATED.javascript/README.md

 ## Installing

-To run the tests, you'll need node.js and Jasmine.
-For information on how to install them, see the [Javascript](http://exercism.io/languages/javascript/about) page.
+To run the tests, you'll need NodeJS and Jasmine.
+For information about how to install these tools, see the [Javascript](http://exercism.io/languages/javascript/about) page.

 ## Running Unit Test Suite